JEE Main 2026 January 28 Paper Analysis Shift 1, 2 (Out) - Difficulty Level, Good Attempts

 JEE Main 2026 January 28 Question Paper Analysis: Live

-The official YouTube channel of Careers360 will do live analysis of the JEE Mains 2026 jan 28 question paper review for both shift 1 and shift 2.
-Link will be provided below.
-You can start watching it right after the exam is over.
+The official YouTube channel of Careers360 giving live analysis of the JEE Mains 2026 jan 28 question paper review for both shift 1 and shift 2.
+You can start watching as the exam is over.

 JEE Main 2026 January 28 Question Paper Analysis Shift 1 & Shift 2 – Comparison

 A JEE Main 2026 January 28 Question Paper Analysis will be updated below.
 You can find a comparison of the JEE Mains today paper analysis, shift 1 and shift 2.
-Once the exam is over, the table will be updated for you.
+As the exam is over, the table is updated for you.

 Subject